-Absence of browser means near native experience such as enhanced responsiveness and fluidity.
-The developers have been able to provide detailed documentation and support for tablet and desktop development, enabling fast and easy setting up.
-Existence of a good user and developer community means a lot in the efficient roll-out of apps.
+The absence of the browser means near-native experience such as enhanced responsiveness and fluidity.
+The developers have been able to provide detailed documentation and support for tablet and desktop development, enabling fast and easy setup.
+The existence of a good user and developer community means a lot in the efficient roll-out of apps.
 The downside is, Titanium is yet to venture into large or diverse phone sets.
 An inherent disadvantage of cross-platform apps is the generalization; jack of all trades, master none.
 Additionally, too much dependency on API leads to inconsistency with standards at certain levels.

-The crux of this tool is the JS API which gets access to device capabilities without going into the details of the platform.
-Built around HTML/JS/CSS, Phonegap is more of a hybrid than a cross-platform tool due to the fact that it works by setting up native app wrappers along with embedded browser for UI and interaction with device.
+The crux of this tool is the JS API which gets access to devise capabilities without going into the details of the platform.
+Built around HTML/JS/CSS, PhoneGap is more of a hybrid than a cross-platform tool due to the fact that it works by setting up native app wrappers along with embedded browser for UI and interaction with the device.
 The tool is highly flexible when it comes to customizing the apps according to the user needs since Phonegap doesn’t strictly ask the users to adhere to guidelines or instructions.
-Seasoned programmers would find Phonegap to be highly user-friendly due this factor.
+Seasoned programmers would find PhoneGap to be highly user-friendly due to this factor.
 This is another reason why it’s compatible with almost all popular platforms out there.
 But, the less-experienced users can find this a bit tough to cope.

 A major lacking is the non-resemblance to native apps.
-Too much effort into perfecting cross-platform capabilities have impacted it’s look and feel as well as consistency in access to device capabilities across platforms.
+Too much effort into perfecting cross-platform capabilities have impacted it looks and feel as well as consistency in access to device capabilities across platforms.
 However the ‘look and feel’ gap is plugged with the help of scores of other tools.
-Phonegap is compatible with almost all the popular platforms namely, iPhone, Windows Mobile, BlackBerry, Android, Symbian, PalmOS, etc.
+PhoneGap is compatible with almost all the popular platforms namely, iPhone, Windows Mobile, BlackBerry, Android, Symbian, PalmOS, etc.

 The rate at which mobile technology is evolving makes it practically impossible to predict what’s in store.
 However, several industry analysts have come to a consensus that mobile development is non-exclusive of native and cross-platform and the emphasis should be on leveraging both options to render the maximum benefit to the user base.
-If you also want to develop your mobile app on cross platform, then contact PixelCrayons: A leading cross platform mobile app development company in India.
+If you also want to develop your mobile app on the cross-platform, then contact PixelCrayons: A leading cross-platform mobile app development company in India.